Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_Selective_Node_Personalization.md

 ## Remove iSCSI session

-Removal of the iSCSI session is required in below scenarios:
+Removal of the iSCSI session is required in following scenarios:

-1. During the upgrade from CSM 1.6 to CSM 1.7 and before creating iSCSI HSM group for a subset of worker nodes
+1. During the upgrade from CSM 1.6 to CSM 1.7, prior to creating the iSCSI HSM group for the   selected worker nodes
-1. Before iSCSI HSM group creation for a subset of worker nodes post CSM 1.7 installation
+1. After the CSM 1.7 installation but before creating the iSCSI HSM group for selected worker nodes
-1. Before worker node removal from iSCSI HSM group post CSM 1.7 installation
+1. After the CSM 1.7 installation but before removing the worker nodes from the existing iSCSI HSM group.

-If the HSM group is going to be created for a subset of the worker nodes or if the worker node is going to be removed from iSCSI HSM group then, we need to remove the iSCSI session that would have established between the worker node going to be removed or not going to be part of iSCSI HSM group and the iSCSI client node (compute/UAN node).
-This is because, iSCSI client remembers the iSCSI session that was established with the target node and it tries to connect with the target if the target node is up and running.
-Due to this, below flood of messages may be seen in the console log of target node:
+If an HSM group is being created for a subset of worker nodes, or if a worker node is being removed from an existing iSCSI HSM group, the corresponding iSCSI session between the affected worker node and the iSCSI client node (compute/UAN node) must be removed first.
+This is necessary because the iSCSI client will have the information about previously established sessions and will attempt to reconnect to the target node.
+Due to this, following flood of messages may be seen in the console log of target node:

 ```text
 2025-10-09 20:26:13 [ 1872.517113][T241717] Unable to locate Target Portal Group on iqn.2023-06.csm.iscsi:ncn-w004